 variable (e.g. NODE_ADDR=0x0001 for unicast address 0x0001), or by

 Because of the hard-coded values, the application is not suitable for production use, but is quite convenient for quick demonstrations of mesh functionality.

 The application has some features especially designed for the BBC micro:bit boards, such as the ability to send messages using the board’s buttons as well as showing information of received messages on the board’s 5x5 LED display.
 It’s generally recommended to use unicast addresses in the range of 0x0001-0x0009 for the micro:bit since these map nicely to displayed addresses and the list of destination addresses which can be cycled with a button press.

 A special address, 0x000f, will make the application become a heart-beat publisher and enable the other nodes to show information of the received heartbeat messages.

-See bluetooth setup section for details on how to run the sample inside QEMU.
+See bluetooth samples section for details on how to run the sample inside QEMU.

 For other boards, build and flash the application as follows:

 flash instructions if your board doesn’t support the